godarklight/concorde/Panels/Instruments/ReadmeInstruments.txt

 - Gimp white textures become dark blurred when one zooms out (DME, INS).
 - a few instrument files are not more used in CVS, because of renaming : remove is possible, if not used by /Panels/Instruments (condition -cond-), /Panels, /Models (condition) and /Sounds (condition).

-22 March 2006.
+5 January 2007.